tymyrddin/blue-phish/source/docs/prevention/problem.md

-# Signatures and encryption problem
+# Email signatures and encryption problem

 E-mail encryption methods (such as S/MIME, PGP, proprietary Web mail portals, and so on) to protect e-mail both within an organisation and externally are increasingly used.